Olmeor/rsschool-cv/cv.md

 ## About me

-I am a highly dedicated and driven professional with an outstanding background in customer services & facilities management.
+I'm a highly dedicated and driven professional with an outstanding background in customer services & facilities management.
 I enjoy the hands on approach and being part of a successful and productive team.
 I can quickly grasp new ideas and concepts that are introduced.
 Able to work well on own initiative and can demonstrate the highest levels of organisation.
 Even within a highly pressurised working environment, I have a strong ability to perform effectively.
 I possess excellent interpersonal skills and can communicate concisely at all levels.
 Now I really want to become a frontend-developer, that's why I'm study at RS School.

 ## Skills and Proficiency